annabru/in-a-minute/README.md

 ### `npm run deploy`
 Deploy to gh-page.
 No pipeline, needs to be done manually.

+Seems like what is does is that it builds and push the result to the branch "gh-pages", and this branch is the one actually deployed.

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.